College Scorecard

 The search bar is often overlooked, and users notice the resource links first.

-Participants often skipped over the search bar and read the “Alternative Pathways to a Career” links first, sometimes clicking those links as their first action.
+Participants consistently skipped over the search bar and read the “Alternative Pathways to a Career” links first, sometimes clicking those links as their first action, resulting in a high bounce rate.
+This revealed we were designing for the DOE's organizational structure (education pathways first) rather than user mental models (I need to find a school).

 How might we keep users on the site, and lead users to the search page?